Subscribe to get access

-Adidas established a detailed environmental data recording and reporting system which includes 72 sites.
+Adidas established a detailed environmental data recording and reporting system.
+All which includes 72 sites.
 It covers 90% of their internal environmental footprint.
-Every year they publish a special Green Company Performance Analysis that shows their yearly and overall achievements!
+Every year they publish a special Green Company Performance Analysis.
+One that shows their yearly and overall achievements!

 As a result, Adidas has been included in the Dow Jones Sustainability Indices (DJSI).
 It evaluates the sustainability performance of the 2,500 largest companies listed in the Dow Jones Global Total Stock Market Index.